adsforce/docs/docs/en/sdk-integrations/quick-start/Unity/README.md

 You can track installs, updates and also track post-installs events (including in-app purchases, etc.) to evaluate ROI and user engagement levels.

+sdk is integrated into apps

+app is integrated sdk

-Mobile apps, that are developed on the Unity platform, can enjoy integrating Adsforce's SDK once and tracking both Android and iOS generated apps.
-The following guide details how to integrate Adsforce's SDK into your Unity code for your iOS and Android apps.
+Adsforce's SDK can be integrated into mobile apps that are developed on the Unity platform, tracking both Android and iOS generated apps.
+The following guide details how to integrate Adsforce's SDK into your iOS and Android apps with Unity.

 ## Quick Start

-### Download 'adsforce_unity.unitypackage' File
+### Download adsforce_unity.unitypackage File

-Set out below are the integration instructions for using Adsforce’s Unity Plugin.
+Setting out below is the integration instructions for using Adsforce’s Unity Plugin.

 ### Installing the Plugin
-Set out below are the installation instructions for the Adsforce's plugin:
+Setting out below is the installation instructions for the Adsforce's plugin:

 ###### 1. Import the export_adsforce_both.unitypackage into your Unity project.
-###### 2. Go to Assets > Import Package >  Custom Package Select export_adsforce_both.unitypackage file.
+###### 2. Go to Assets > Import Package >  Custom Package, select export_adsforce_both.unitypackage file.
 ## SDK Initialization
 ###### 1. Add your [App](../../../get-started/add-apps/README.md) to the **[Adsforce](https://tmp-portal.adsforce.io/login)**;

-###### 2. Get the SDK from SDK Settings page (take Andriod as an example);
+###### 2. Get the SDK parameters from SDK Settings page (take Andriod as an example);

 &ensp;&ensp;1) Click your App to be configured;